Freddie Prinze: Death

 Prinze suffered from depression.
 On the night of January 28, 1977, after talking on the telephone with his estranged wife, Prinze received a visit from his business manager, Marvin "Dusty" Snyder.
-During the visit, Prinze put a gun to his head and shot himself.
+During the visit, Prinze quickly put a gun to his head and shot himself.
 He had purchased this gun in the presence of fellow actors Jimmie "JJ" Walker and Alan Bursky, although it was long rumored that Bursky gave him the gun.
 Prinze was rushed to the UCLA Medical Center and placed on life support following emergency surgery.
-His family removed him from life support, and he died at 1 p.m. on January 29.
+His family removed him from life support, and he died at 1 p.m. the following day.

+Tony Orlando and Jack Albertson were among those who gave eulogies at Prinze's Funeral at the Old North Church located within Forest Lawn Memorial Park in the Hollywood Hills near Los Angeles.

 Prinze made farewell phone calls to numerous family members and friends prior to shooting himself and left a note stating that he had decided to kill himself.
 In 1977, the death was ruled a suicide.
-However, in a 1983 civil case brought by his mother, wife, and son against Crown Life Insurance Company, the jury found that his death was medication-induced and accidental, which enabled the family to collect $200,000.00 in life insurance.
-This followed a $1,000,000.00 out of court settlement with his psychiatrist and doctor to end a malpractice suit for allowing him access to a gun and overprescribing him Quaalude (as a tranquilizer).
+However, in a 1983 civil case brought by his mother, wife, and son against Crown Life Insurance Company, the jury found that his death was medication-induced and accidental, claiming that he was intoxicated and had intended to pretend to shoot himself but failed to notice the safety was off.
+The family was able to collect $200,000 in life insurance.
+This followed a $1,000,000 out of court settlement with his psychiatrist and doctor to end a malpractice suit for allowing him access to a gun and overprescribing him Quaalude (as a tranquilizer).

-Prinze is interred at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles, near his father, Edward Karl Pruetzel.
-His son, Freddie Prinze Jr., who was under one year old when his father died, did not speak publicly about his father's death until he discussed it in the documentary Misery Loves Comedy (2015), directed by Kevin Pollak.
+Prinze is interred at Forest Lawn Memorial Park in the Hollywood Hills near his father, Edward Karl Pruetzel.
+His son, Freddie Prinze Jr., who was ten months old when his father died, did not speak publicly about his father's death until he discussed it in the documentary Misery Loves Comedy (2015), directed by Kevin Pollak.